 It’s helpful to understand the process of losing teeth to know if the baby tooth is actually coming out too early or not.
 Babies start to develop their first teeth well before they are born, at about 6 weeks of development in utero, and develop the hard enamel layer somewhere around 12-16 weeks of development.
 After the baby is born, those eagerly awaited pearly whites start to peek through the gums at some point between 4 and 12 months, starting with the bottom front teeth.
-When it’s time for a child to lose their teeth, those bottom front teeth that were the first to arrive will probably also be the first to make an exit.
+When it’s time for a child to lose their teeth, those bottom front teeth that were the first to arrive will probably also be the first to exit.

 What Causes Baby Teeth to Fall Out?